 To find an interfaith Solemniser for your unique & personalised legal marraige ceremony, you can also let Google be your friend.

-Just Google search with the words “interfaith solemniser” plus the location of your wedding venue.
-Eg. “interfaith solemniser cork” and voila!
+Just Google search with the words “interfaith solemniser” or “interfaith celebrant” plus the location of your wedding venue.
+Eg. “interfaith celebrant galway” and voila!

 Non-legal Wedding Ceremony

-If a non-legal wedding ceremony is what you need, perhaps you live abroad and have found it easier to be married in the Registry Office in your country of residence, for whatever reason you need a celebrant for your non-legal wedding ceremony, let Google be your friend.
+If a non-legal wedding ceremony is what you need, for whatever reason you need a celebrant for your non-legal wedding ceremony, let Google be your friend.

 Just Google search with the words “wedding celebrant” plus the location of your wedding venue.
-Eg. “wedding celebrant cork” and voila!
+Eg. “wedding celebrant galway” and voila!